Steps to Create a Safer Community

 What is our role?

-Pharmacies, firearm retailers, and shooting ranges can all play a role to prevent suicide
+Pharmacies, firearm retailers, pawn shops, and shooting ranges can all help prevent suicide

 Pharmacies